Tribe of Zebulun: Division of the land

 At the division of the land of Israel among the seven tribes not yet provided for, the lot of Zebulun was third.
 The tribe's territory started with Sarid (Joshua 19:10), which is supposed to have been Tel Shadud, some five miles southwest of Nazareth.
 Zebulun's boundaries have not been made out.
 Of the nineteen proper names that the book of Joshua gives to guide us, only Bethlehem of Galilee (Beit lahm, seven miles northwest of Nazareth) can be identified with certainty, although the archaeological site Tel Hanaton is associated with the city Hanaton listed as the boundary with Asher.
 The historian Josephus assigns to Zebulun the land near to Carmel and the sea, as far as the Lake of Genesareth.
 To its northwest lay Asher, to the southeast Issachar.
 It included a part of the Jezreel Valley, and the great highway from the sea to the lake.
 According to Christianity, within the territory of Zebulun, Jesus was raised, and did and said much that is narrated in the Gospels, especially in the Synoptics, about his Galilean ministry.

+According to the account in the Book of Genesis, the western boundary of the tribe of Zebulun is the sea: "Zebulun will reside at the seashore, And he shall be a harbor for ships" (Genesis 49:13).
+However, in the descriptions of its territorial borders in the Book of Joshua, it is stated that its western boundary is the Kishon River, with the tribe of Asher located to its west.
+Various attempts have been made to resolve this contradiction, including those by Ishtori Haparchi, the Vilna Gaon, the Malbim, and others.
+However, the geographer Micha Klein proposed a solution based on a paleo-geographic study he conducted.
+According to his research, the ancient Haifa Bay was both deeper and further south, extending as far as the area of Kibbutz Yagur today.
+Based on this study, the different verses can be reconciled as follows: the territory of Zebulun extended to the area of present-day Kibbutz Yagur, where the Kishon River flows nearby, to the west of which was a small inlet, and to the north of it was the tribe of Asher.
+According to this interpretation, the tribe of Zebulun indeed had access to the sea, through which they could sail ships and engage in trade.

+The tribe of Zebulon's lot included the land which lay as far as the Lake of Genesareth, and that which belonged to Carmel and the sea.